papeclem2/papeclem/README.md

 - 🌱 I’m currently learning Python & Django & Flask
 - 💞️ I’m looking to collaborate on everything
 - 📫 How to reach me... wait for it...
 - ⛔ Most of my projects are private.
-I'm sure you understand, friend
+I'm sure you understand my friend